 If you’re thinking now: “What kind of niche CMS are you showing here?
-Probably nobody uses it…” Well, not really.
-WordPress has an absolutely dominant market share, but Ghost has already been trusted by brands you know (or at least some of them).
-A blog on Ghost has Duolingo, Mozilla, Revolut, Codecademy or, for example, Tinder.
+Probably nobody uses it….”
+Well, not really.
+WordPress has a dominant market share, but Ghost has already been trusted by brands you know (or at least some of them).
+A blog on Ghost has Duolingo, Mozilla, Revolut, Codecademy, or, for example, Tinder.

 Blog and membership site

-Ghost was originally created as a blogging platform, but from the third version (and at the moment of writing this article, we already have 4) an amazing functionality has appeared.
-Now you can manage memberships andintroduce subscription model on your Ghost page.
-This means that you can set up a paywall and make some of the articles visible only for paying customers.
-In order for users to be able to view the content, they will need to become a member.
+Ghost was originally created as a blogging platform, but from the third version (and at the moment of writing this article, we already have 4), an amazing functionality has appeared.
+Now you can manage memberships and introduce a subscription model on your Ghost page.
+This means you can set up a paywall and make some articles visible only to paying customers.
+For users to be able to view the content, they will need to become a member.
 Membership can be free.
-In this case the user havs to create an account on your blog by himself.
+In this case, the user has to create an account on your blog by himself.
 But you can also create a paid membership based on a monthly or annual subscription.
-Subscription (or recurring payment) allows you to regularly charge your clients.
-The customer provides his payment card details and the he will be charged monthly or annually (depending on the configuration).
-The customer can cancel the subscription at any time and, upon expiration, his membership becomes inactive and he loses access to content that requires membership.
-Payments are handled by Stripe, very popular payment processor.
-I have been using this processor myself for over a year, but in integration with WooCommerce.
+Subscription (or recurring payment) allows you to charge your clients regularly.
+The customer provides his payment card details, and he will be charged monthly or annually (depending on the configuration).
+The customer can cancel the subscription at any time, and upon expiration, his membership becomes inactive, and he loses access to content that requires membership.
+Payments are handled by Stripe, a very popular payment processor.
+I have been using this processor for over a year, but in integration with WooCommerce.

 Ghost has published a fairly detailed comparison to WordPress on its website, but I would be careful about it.
-For example the comparison of costs of both solution is just not right.
-They say that to be able to manage memberships and subscriptions in WordPress you need plugins.
+For example, comparing the costs of both solutions is just not right.
+They say that you need plugins to manage memberships and subscriptions in WordPress.
 That is correct.
-But they chose one of the most expensive plugins that cover this functionalities when you have a very good FREE plugin doing this: Paid Membership Pro.
+But they chose one of the most expensive plugins that cover these functionalities when you have an excellent FREE plugin doing this: Paid Membership Pro.

-That’s why I have my own summary, which will tell you much better whether it is worth getting interested in Ghost, or maybe it is better to stick to the good old WordPress.
+That’s why I have my own summary, which will tell you much better whether it is worth getting interested in Ghost or whether it is better to stick to the good old WordPress.

 Where is Ghost winning against WordPress?

-Ghost is definitely faster.
-Especially if we compare it to WordPress with Woocommerce plugin installed.
+Ghost is definitely faster, especially if we compare it to WordPress with the Woocommerce plugin installed.